arxanchain/py-common/README.md

 $ openssl ec -in apikey.key -outform PEM -out apikey.key
 ```

 Then copy (rename as follows) your TLS certificate and PEM private key file into your py-common installation path as follows.
-Please pay special attention to the absolute path of your certificate `./py_common-1.5.0-py2.7.egg/cryption/ecc/certs`, which will be used to create a wallet client.
+Please pay special attention to the absolute path of your certificate `./py_common-1.5.0-py2.7.egg/cryption/ecc/certs`, which will be used to create a config.

 ```
 .